widefly/wsl-dev-notes/doc/windows/putty.md

 - Without private key setup, SSH requires users to supply username and password to authenticate themselves on each SSH connection.
 - To simplify the connection, that avoids supplying username and password every time, and to strengthen the authentication security, private/public key setup is highly recommended.
 - A private personal private key should be generated in RSA or ed25519 format
-  NOTE: RSA is an older and the most compatible format
+  NOTE: ed25519 is the modern format but RSA is the most compatible one

   ```bash
   ## Under WSL, Create private and public key in RSA format
   ssh-keygen -t rsa -b 4096 \